GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ![rhino gumball](images/12-1/gumball.gif#img-full)
 *Using the Gumball*

-To **delete an object**, use the `delete` or `backspace` keys (or create an alias for the `Delete` command).
+To **delete an object**, use the `DELETE` or `BACKSPACE` keys (or create an alias for the `Delete` command).

 ### Drafting Constraints

-So far, whenever you've clicked in the viewport to complete a command, Rhino has taken as input precisely the place where you clicked: choose two points to create a line, and that's exacly where the line appears.
+So far, whenever you've clicked in the viewport to complete a command, Rhino has taken as its input precisely the place where you clicked: choose two points to create a line, and that's exacly where the line appears.
 But very often, when we're drafting or modeling, we want what we make to be **constrained** in various ways, to make our work more precise.
 We want lines to follow right angles, elements to line up with each other, edges to meet exactly without gaps or overlap.
 To acheive this Rhino has constraints which we can turn on or off as needed.
 These are at the bottom of the screen, near where the Gumball button was.

 To make new geometry **align to the X and Y axes**, hold `SHIFT` (for instance, between choosing the first and second points of a line).
 Or if you want to work this way most of the time, click the `Ortho` (for orthogonal) button, and use `SHIFT` to toggle the constraint off as needed.

 ![orthogonal drawing](images/12-1/ortho.gif#img-full)
 *Orthogonal Drawing*

-`OSnap` (Object Snap) makes your mouse "stick" to different features of geometry, like endpoints, midpoints, and edges.
+**OSnap (Object Snap)** makes your mouse "stick" to different features of geometry, like endpoints, midpoints, and edges.
 It's often best to work with most of these turned on.

 ![object snaps](images/12-1/osnap.gif#img-full)
 *Object Snaps*

-`SmartTrack` creates temporary guides for you as you're working: hover over a point in your scene to easily align with it, for example.
+**SmartTrack** creates temporary guides for you as you're working: hover over a point in your scene to easily align with it, for example.

 ![SmartTrack](images/12-1/smarttrack.gif#img-full)
 *SmartTrack*